seed-hypermedia/mintter/README.md

 To deploy a group into a site, make sure you have a domain name and a server with at least 1GB RAM and 512MB free space in root partition.
-Run the folloging command in the server:
+Run the following command in the server:

 ```shell
 sh <(curl -sL https://go.hyper.media/website_deployment.sh) https://example.com